atomicincrement/atomicincrement.github.io/_posts/2021-11-18-polynomial-approximation.md

 much better (over 30 times better) than R and Numpy.

-Moving to normal random number generation, we use the quantile (or probit) function to shape the random variable:
+Moving to normal random number generation, we use the quantile (or probit) function to shape the random variable - this is a very simple version good to about six decimal digits, more accurate versions using `log` and `sqrt` are also available.

 ```
 fn qnorm(arg: fty) -> fty {